 • A certain conference calling extension shows dial-in numbers only for local callers, not for international ones, and you wish you could change that.

 • A certain extension lets you filter YouTube videos but you wish it worked on other video streaming websites as well.

 • You just want to customize themes in Chrome.

-In our example, we will make a couple of small edits to the Uberconference Chrome Extension.
-This extension allows you to add a calendar invite with your own Uberconference credentials to a Google Calendar invite.
-However, it does not add dial-in options for countries outside the U.S. This is not a big deal, but as an example, we are going to go ahead and add dial-in options for people outside the U.S.
+In the following example, we perform a couple of small edits to the Uberconference Chrome Extension.
+This Chrome extension allows you to add a calendar invite with your own Uberconference credentials to a Google Calendar invite.
+However, it does not add dial-in options for countries outside the U.S. It may not be a big deal, but as an example, we are going to add dial-in options for people outside the U.S.